fovendor/FLUX-Fill/README.md

 ## Backlog

-1. **Enhance HTML Interface**:
+1. **Removing an artifact call**:
-  - Enhance the user interface to randomly draw one or more masks on a single image to make the inlay process more intuitive and efficient.
+  - After pressing the Send button and receiving the task ID for changing the image, the html code must be removed from the chat!
-2. **Performance Optimization**:
+2. **Improved interaction with chat**:
-  - Optimize the polling mechanism to reduce latency and improve the responsiveness of the inpainting process.
+  - Improve interaction with Open WebUI chat for intuitive interaction.
-3. **Improved interaction with chat**:
+3. **Automatic translation and optimization of prompts**:
-  - Improve interaction with Open WebUI chat for intuitive interaction
+  - So that, just like in the Gen plugin, users can enter prompts in their native language without the help of broken English and translators.
-4. **Other models**:
+4. **New picture in a separate message**:
-  - Addition of Canny and Depth models for more flexibility in the process of inlaying changes, removing backgrounds, creating bokeh, etc.
+  - To prevent generated images from being part of one long assistant message, each generation should be placed in a separate "children" for the chat or in a new assistant message.

 ## License